-But indeed, sometimes the simplest flavor combinations are the best.
-Tzatziki sauce is so creamy and flavorful, truly a breeze to make, and it pairs beautifully with meats and seafood.
+Sometimes, the simplest flavor combinations are the best.
+Tzatziki sauce has the simplest ingredients - yogurt, olive oil, grated cucumbers, garlic, and dill.
+It's creamy and flavorful, a breeze to make, and pairs beautifully with meats and seafood.
+You can make a big batch and refrigerate it.
+It keeps well in the fridge for several days.

 Ingredients

-Greek yogurt: Plain whole milk yogurt is best.
-I don't recommend using a reduced-fat yogurt in this recipe and certainly not nonfat yogurt.
+- Greek yogurt: Plain whole milk yogurt is best.
+I don't recommend using a reduced-fat yogurt in this recipe, and certainly not nonfat yogurt.

-Grated cucumber: I grate it by hand - it's easy!
+- Grated cucumber: I grate it by hand - it's easy!
 You can leave it unpeeled.

 Instructions